 For substrate we would recommend as it’s specifically designed to replicate arid habitats where Mediterranean and Horsfield tortoises are from.
 Its texture and moisture retention replicates their environment perfectly.
 With the addition of pure limestone in it means that if the reptiles were to ingest the substrate they are simply only taking in calcium.
 Horsefield Tortoises are natural burrowers in the wild so unlike their Mediterranean counterparts it pays to provide them with a little more substrate depth within your table to allow them to dig.

 It is very important to choose the correct sized feeding and water dishes for your animal and shallow is best for young and adult tortoises alike.
 They allow the tortoises to reach their food or go for a soak with more ease.

 Décor is generally a personal choice, but don’t forget that tortoises need items such as shallow bark or rocks to climb over to keep them active, healthy and mentally stimulated.

 We have put together a comprehensive starter kit which we recommend for anybody who wishes to keep a Horsefield tortoise which includes all of the above mentioned products.

-It is very important that you supplement the diet of your tortoise with calcium supplements such as Vetark Nutrobal at least twice a week.
-You can simply sprinkle the Nutrobal over the top of the food you provide your tortoise.
+It is very important that you supplement the diet of your tortoise with calcium and vitamins to ensure they are getting the perfect balance.
+You can simply sprinkle the supplements over the top of the food you provide your tortoise- think of it as lightly seasoning the food!
 This is very beneficial to all reptiles and prevents any horrific problems occurring such as metabolic bone disease.

 In addition to this care sheet there are some fantastic books available on tortoises.
 For a good general read on Tortoises there is a new book on the market written by Pet Expert.
 These are actually British written books and are easier to follow when compared to some of the American written books especially if you’re a newcomer to the hobby because of the terminology that is used.